schelip/schelip/README.md

 ### Hi there, I'm Felipe Scheffel 👋

 My name is Felipe Gabriel Comin Scheffel.
-I am Computer Science graduate at Universidade Estadual de Maringá.
+I am a Computer Science graduate at Universidade Estadual de Maringá.

 I'm driven by challenges and have been interested on mathematics and computation for as long as I can remember.